 With three starters standing at least 6 feet 5, Lincoln Park towered over its PIAA Class A semifinal opponent, District 9 champion Johnsonburg.

-But the Leopards' inability to take care of the basketball cost them a trip to their third consecutive trip to the state championship game, as they fell, 59-53, Tuesday night at Clarion University.
+But the Leopards' inability to take care of the basketball cost them a trip to their third consecutive PIAA championship, as they fell, 59-53, Tuesday night at Clarion University.

-"We picked a bad time to not protect the basketball," said Lincoln Park coach Mark Javens.
+"We picked a bad time to not protect the basketball," Lincoln Park coach Mark Javens said.
 "Johnsonburg gets a lot of credit, but we had chances to win the game."

 Lincoln Park (22-7) led, 28-25, at halftime, with Elijah Minnie scoring 13 points.